 Even though I always try to use fresh, sometimes fresh isn't an option, so there is always a way to substitute ingredients.

 Recently, I posted two different posts about how to cook brown rice and how to cook quinoa to make meal prep easier.
 When I meal prep, I always make brown rice and quinoa to use in dishes throughout the week.

-For example, I used brown rice for the vegan stir fry recipe.
+For example, I used brown rice.
 But if you prefer quinoa, it works just as well with vegetables and sauce.

 Whenever I make a small amount of rice, I use the stovetop version because it takes less time.